 2. Tools to Stay Competitive

-Think your items on Amazon will get ignored for products from bigger brands?
-It's certainly possible, but the numbers are in your favor: more than half of all sales on Amazon – all $44 billion worth in 2017 – are made from third-party sellers.
-Some handle their own fulfillment while others allow Amazon to take the reins, but overall, there's no real difference in terms of who consumers choose to shop with: the Amazon name is all it takes to create a presence.
+Do you think your Amazon listings will get overlooked in favor of products from bigger brands?
+It's certainly possible, but the numbers are in your favor: more than half of all sales on Amazon – all $44 billion worth in 2017 – are made by third-party sellers.
+Some handle their own fulfillment while others let Amazon take the reins, but overall, there's no real difference in who consumers choose to shop with: the Amazon name is all it takes to create a presence.

 As of the end of 2017, over three-quarters of Americans admitted to buying the majority of holiday gifts on Amazon.
 When asked why Amazon was the choice over big box stores and small retailers, most participants cited free shipping, both Prime and standard, as their primary motivation.